ja88a/account-updates-ingestion/README.md

 [ ] Display a callback log when an account’s `call_back_time_ms` has expired.

   [ ] If the same account is ingested with a newer version number, and the old callback has not ﬁred yet, cancel the older version’s active callback.

   [ ] Display a message when an old callback is canceled in favor of a new one

   [ ] If an old version of the same account is ingested, ignore that update.

 [ ] Once all events and callbacks have completed, print the highest token-value accounts by AccountType (taking into account write version), and gracefully shut-down the system.

+### Project support

+1. A README ﬁle that contains:
+  * Instructions on how to run and test your code in a local environment through the command line.
+  * A description of how and why you chose the design patterns you did
+  * A description of what observability you would add if this was a production system.
+  What would you monitor for a production rollout?

+2. Production-ready code that:
+  * Follows community standard syntax and style
+  * Has no debug logging, TODOs, or FIXMEs
+  * Has test coverage to ensure quality and safety

 ## Info